nwaniayo/AI-support/README.md

 ## Technologies Used
 - **Next.js**: A React framework for server-side rendering and static site generation.
-- **Material-UI**: A popular React UI framework for building responsive applications.
+- **shadcn**: A popular React UI framework for building responsive applications.
 - **Google Generative AI**: For generating intelligent responses.

 ## Installation